ffund/network-modeling-and-analysis/common-mistakes-simulation/SIMULATION.md

 ns mm1.tcl 200.0 1
 ```

-where independent results will be generated when you supply different arguments.
+where independent results will be generated when you supply different values for the second argument.

 Run your script with different values of "rep" - try all the integer values in the range 1-5 - and compute the mean queue size for each.
 Verify that different values of "rep" give different results.